 Cycle counting is an alternative stock counting method that is performed by counting a small portion of the warehouse’s inventory every week or day.
 Its main purpose is to solve for the warehouse’s inventory accuracy in order to prevent potential losses.

-Inventory accuracy is a measure of how closely official inventory records match the physical inventory.
+Inventory accuracy is a measure of how closely inventory records match the physical inventory.
 Keeping accuracy as high as possible can prevent the warehouse from:

 - Accepting orders that exist on inventory records but are missing or misplaced from physical inventory.